sujato/drafts/systematic-references.md

 ## Background

 SC inherits tens of thousands of texts, with probably hundreds of different referencing systems.
 Dealing with these elegantly and predictably is one of the hardest problems that we face.
 We have over the years discussed this many times, and spent a great deal of time and effort during development to get it right.
-Nevertheless, the system as it is is deeply flawed.
+Nevertheless, the system as it is is still flawed.
 I’ve been trying to think of ways to improve it, and I think I have an idea.

 ## The problem